Parliament of Sint Maarten

 The Parliament of Sint Maarten (Staten van Sint Maarten) is a unicameral legislature that consists of 15 members, each elected for a four-year term in a general election.
-The first parliament was installed on 10 October 2010, the date of the dissolution of the Netherlands Antilles, and consisted of the members of the island council elected on 17 September 2010.
-The current President of Parliament is Grisha Heyliger-Marten.
+The first parliament was installed on 10 October 2010, the date of the dissolution of the Netherlands Antilles, and consisted of the members of the predecessor island council elected on 17 September 2010.
+The current President of Parliament is Sarah A. Wescot-Williams.

 Role and function

-The two most important tasks of parliament is the realization of legislation for Sint Maarten, and secondly, to exercise control over Government’s policy.
-Under the first task, Parliament exercises this task together with Government, so Parliament is called the co-legislator.

-In order to carry out the aforementioned, the Parliament has a number of powers that allows it to fulfill its two tasks:
+The parliament is the highest legislative body of the country and represents the entire population of the Dutch side of the island.
+The parliament consists of 15 members who are elected for a four-year period.
+The session year of parliament commences on the second Tuesday of September.
+During this session, the Governor provides an explanation of the policy to be pursued by the government.
+The parliament elects a President and Deputy President from its own numbers.
+The President of Parliament opens and closes the session year of the Parliament.
+Parliament is sometimes called a "co-legislator" with the Government, because both have control over policy.